goggeo/BOAZ_beta/README.md

     69. A fork of L-61, manually set VEH and VCH and clean ups by remove the CrossProcessFlags from TEB->PEB.
     ...
     73. VT Pointer threadless process injection, can be invoked with decoy address to any function or triggered by injected application (e.g. explorer).
 Memory guard available with RC4 entryption and PAGE_NOACCESS.
     74. VT Pointer threadless process injection, can be invoked with decoy address to any function or triggered by injected application (e.g. explorer).
 Memory guard available with RC4 entryption and PAGE_NOACCESS.
-The VirtualProtect is being called within code cave.
+The VirtualProtect is being called within pretext.
     75. Dotnet JIT threadless process injection. (coming soon)
     76. Module List PEB Entrypoint threadless process injection.  (coming soon)